mertskaplan/tweet2rss/README.md

 ## Usage

-Open your browser and access the script with the `account` query parameter: [http://yourserver/tweet2rss/index.php?account=mertskaplan]()
+Open your browser and access the script with the `account` query parameter: `http://yourserver/tweet2rss/index.php?account=mertskaplan`

 - Replace `mertskaplan` with the X username you want to fetch tweets from.
 - The output is a valid RSS feed that can be used in any RSS reader.

+---

+## Demo

+You can visit the following address to try the **tweet2rss** application live: <https://lab.mertskaplan.com/tweet2rss/?account=mertskaplan>

 ---